aaronBery/omc-nightwatch/README.md

 The tests are written in nightwatch js http://nightwatchjs.org/
+You will need to install this globally using npm package manager using the command (you may need to use sudo for mac or linux)

+npm install -g nightwatch

 To run this you will need to have Java installed on your machine.